gofiber/fiber/docs/api/middleware/csrf.md

 - `ErrTokenInvalid`: Indicates that the CSRF token is invalid.
 - `ErrNoReferer`: Indicates that the referer was not supplied.
 - `ErrBadReferer`: Indicates that the referer is invalid.
+- `ErrBadOrigin`: Indicates that the origin is invalid.

 If you use the default error handler, the client will receive a 403 Forbidden error without any additional information.